Altinn/altinn-dialogporten-adapter/README.md

 Altinn App Storage adapter that handles synchronization of instances to dialogs

 # How to run the docker-image locally

 Prerequisites
+- Dialogporten API runs on **http** port 5123
+- You have the required usersecrets for the application

 ```bash
 # Build the image